Dog and Cat Kidney Disease

 The first step in diagnosis is physically examining the kidneys through touch to detect an irregular size and shape of the kidneys, evidence of pain, and possible firm stones in the urinary pathway.
 A urinalysis and/or a complete blood count can confirm any suspicions; bloodwork can also indicate if other organs are functioning at normal capacity, as it is important to note that hyperthyroid can mimic or mask signs of kidney disease.
 The key to treatment is timing and knowing exactly where the root of the problem lies.

-Treatment is based on the severity of the disease, therefore, once testing and diagnosis is complete our doctors will customize a treatment plan based on how your pet feels, the severity, and if there are other medical conditions that may be a factor.
+Treatment is based on the severity of the disease, therefore, once testing and diagnosis are complete our doctors will customize a treatment plan based on how your pet feels, the severity, and the possibility of other medical conditions that may be a factor.
 If caught early enough, most cats will not require hospitalization or administration of external fluids.

 The best prevention is ensuring an adequate supply of clean water, maintaining a balanced diet (no snacks from the table).
-Wellness visits and bloodwork are the best ways to catch kidney disease before any damage occurs.
-A pet can have kidney disease long before symptoms begin to present themselves.
-Dental health is also key to preventing kidney disease.
+Knowing that a pet can have kidney disease long before symptoms begin to present themselves; wellness visits and bloodwork are the best ways to catch kidney disease before any damage occurs.
+It should also be noted that dental health is also key to preventing kidney disease.

-To reiterate, kidney disease can be present long before symptoms begin to present themselves…during that time, 75% of the kidneys are already irreversibly damaged.
-The “take home” here…annual visits, adequate clean water, balanced diet (no snacks from the table) are your best steps to prevent kidney disease in your pet.
+To reiterate, kidney disease can be present long before symptoms begin to present themselves; by the time symptoms begin to show, 75% of the kidneys are already irreversibly damaged.
+The “take home” here…annual visits, adequate clean water, good dental health, and a balanced diet (no snacks from the table) are your best steps to prevent kidney disease in your pet.

 Professional Pet Care

 Pet owners trust us to look after the needs of their beloved companions.
 We are specialists committed to delivering the very highest of veterinary care and affection.